swcarpentry/python-novice-inflammation/_episodes/03-lists.md

 ~~~
 {: .output}

-We already saw how to use indexing to count elements starting from the beginning of the container, but we can also use negative indices to count backwards from the end.
+We already saw how to use indexing to count elements starting from the beginning of the list, but we can also use negative indices to count backwards from the end.
 Because of this, `odds[3]` and `odds[-1]` point to the same element here.

 If we loop over a list, the loop variable is assigned elements one at a time: